publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 101–234, title I, § 101(c)(2)(B)][/us/pl/101/234/s101/c/2/B], Dec.
 13, 1989, [103 Stat.
 1980][/us/stat/103/1980], provided that:

-> “The Secretary of Health and Human Services shall make an appropriate adjustment to the target amount established under section 1886(b)(3)(A) of the Social Security Act \[subsec. (b)(3)(A) of this section\] in the case of inpatient hospital services provided to an inpatient whose stay began before January 1, 1990, in order to take into account the target amount that would have applied but for the amendments made by this title \[see Tables for classification\].”
+> “The Secretary of Health and Human Services shall make an appropriate adjustment to the target amount established under section 1886(b)(3)(A) of the Social Security Act \[[42 U.S.C.
+1395ww(b)(3)(A)][/us/usc/t42/s1395ww/b/3/A]\] in the case of inpatient hospital services provided to an inpatient whose stay began before January 1, 1990, in order to take into account the target amount that would have applied but for the amendments made by this title \[see Tables for classification\].”

  __Election of Personnel Policy for ProPAC Employees__

 [Pub.
 L. 100–647, title VIII, § 8405][/us/pl/100/647/s8405], Nov.
 10, 1988, [102 Stat.
 3800][/us/stat/102/3800], provided that:

 > “With respect to employees of the Prospective Payment Assessment Commission hired before December 22, 1987, such employees shall have the option to elect within 60 days of the date of enactment of this Act \[Nov.
-10, 1988\] to be covered under either the personnel policy in effect with respect to such employees before December 22, 1987, or under the employees coverage provided under the last sentence of section 1886(e)(6)(D) of the Social Security Act \[subsec. (e)(6)(D) of this section\].”
+10, 1988\] to be covered under either the personnel policy in effect with respect to such employees before December 22, 1987, or under the employees coverage provided under the last sentence of section 1886(e)(6)(D) of the Social Security Act \[[42 U.S.C.
+1395ww(e)(6)(D)][/us/usc/t42/s1395ww/e/6/D]\].”

  __Adjustments in Payments for Inpatient Hospital Services__